amanjuna/textnet/README.md

 ### What is this repository for? ###

-This repo contains all of the code used as part of our CS224W project Unsupervised Document Clustering by Authorial Style through Network-Based Semantic and Syntactic Features
+This repo contains all of the code used as part of our CS224W project titled "Unsupervised Document Clustering by Authorial Style through Network-Based Semantic and Syntactic Features"

 # Data
 Folder containing the text data used to generate our style/text graphs.